longdt219/XlingualEmb/README.md

 # Crosslingual Word Embeddings
-This is the implementation of our EMNLP 2016 paper titled :
+This is the implementation of our [EMNLP 2016] (emnlp2016.net) paper titled :
 [Learning CrosslingualWord Embeddings without Bilingual Corpora] (https://arxiv.org/abs/1606.09403)

 If you use  this code, please cite the paper